shaunagm/WelcomeBot/README.md

 2. If someone says hello to the bot, the bot says hello back.
 3. If someone asks the bot for information (via key phrases like "help", "faq", etc) the bot explains what it is and links to this repository.

-The repository also contains <code>test_bot.py</code>, which is a set of automated tests for the bot.
-To learn more about these, see __Testing__ below.  <code>test_nicks.csv</code>, which is the set of nicks used for the automated tests.
+The repository contains <code>test_bot.py</code>, which is a set of automated tests for the bot.
+To learn more about these, see __Testing__ below or [the testing tutorial](https://github.com/shaunagm/WelcomeBot/blob/master/docs/testing.md).
+It also contains <code>test_nicks.csv</code>, the set of nicks used for the automated tests.

 Finally, we have a docs folder which contains tutorial-style instructions for various concepts used by WelcomeBot.
 Currently there is one tutorial, for unit testing.
-[Check it out!](https://github.com/shaunagm/WelcomeBot/blob/master/docs/testing.md)

 ## Setting up

 Currently, the bot is only compatible up to Python 2.7.

 To run the bot: